virtualidentityag/hydra-twitter/README.md

 Contributing
 ------------

-TwitterBundle is an open source, project supported by Virtual Identity AG.
+TwitterBundle is an open source project supported by Virtual Identity AG.
 If you'd like to contribute, please contact the virtual identity development team saga - [dev.saga@virtual-identity.com][2]